operasoftware/devopera/blog/_posts/2015-08-03-on-a-moratorium-on-new-browser-features.md

 HTML5 changed that, and now all browsers worth shaking an angle bracket at produce the same DOM regardless of the validity of the markup.
 This has produced a huge boost in interoperability, benefitting consumers and saving developers megatons of heartache.

-A more current example is `XmlHttpRequest` which was never formalised and standardised until years after Microsoft implemented it and everyone else reverse-engineered it and copied it.
+A more current example is `XMLHttpRequest` which was never formalised and standardised until years after Microsoft implemented it and everyone else reverse-engineered it and copied it.

 XHR is hardly a beautiful API, and will be replaced by the [Fetch Standard](https://fetch.spec.whatwg.org/) which aims to simplify and unify network requests.
 Its preface says